Chaplains and Staff

 Brandeis chaplains offer counseling, support and community to students of all faiths.
 The chaplains oversee on-campus worship and student religious life while also offering community support in times of joy and crisis.
 For students of all levels of spirituality, the Chaplaincy can serve as a home away from home.

 The Protestant community at Brandeis is guided by Protestant Chaplain Reverend Matt Carriker.
 Protestant activities and worship services at Brandeis are open to students of any Protestant denomination as well as students looking to observe a Protestant service.
-Rev. Cariker, often colloquially referred to as “Minister Matt” by students, leads Protestant services as well as serves as a religious advisor to Protestant student clubs.
-Chaplain Matt Carriker leads services twice a month (including “Dinner Church” once a month) at Brandeis’ Intercultural Center, Harlan Chapel, or 50 Church St. in Waltham through Agape Spiritual Community, an Open & Affirming United Church of Christ congregation in Waltham.
-Information on Agape services can be found here: www.agapewaltham.org
+Carriker, often colloquially referred to as “Minister Matt” by students, leads Protestant services as well as serves as a religious advisor to Protestant student clubs.
+Carriker leads services twice a month (including “Dinner Church” once a month) at Brandeis’ Intercultural Center, Harlan Chapel, or 50 Church St. in Waltham through Agape Spiritual Community, an Open & Affirming United Church of Christ congregation in Waltham.

 Several Protestant clubs meet on campus, sometimes in the Christian Lounge, located on the second floor of Usdan Student Center over the Chaplaincy Office.
 These groups include Cru Brandeis Christian Fellowship and the Asian Baptist Student Koinonia (ABSK).
-ABSK holds weekly Bible studies on Friday nights in Shapiro Campus Center, while Cru meets weekly Wednesday evenings in the Christian lounge.
+Cru meets weekly Wednesday evenings in the Christian lounge and ABSK holds weekly Bible studies on Friday nights in Shapiro Campus Center.
 Brandeis Graduate Christian Fellowship meets weekly in Harlan Chapel.
-Contact Matt at email@example.com for more information about these and other Christian student groups that meet on campus.

 With a master's degree in Pastoral Ministry and concentration in Education from Boston College, Allison Cornelisse is passionate about how we listen for the movement of God in our lives.
 Through one on one discussion, facilitating multiple faith-sharing groups at a Newton parish as well as end of life work at a Waltham elderly care facility, Allison’s passion is not only listening for the call of God as we make decisions about the future but also looking back, retrospectively, to make sense of decisions or experiences in the larger journey of life.
 Allison has a longtime passion for interfaith dialogue and appreciation.
 As a part of the Multifaith Chaplaincy, Allison enjoys organizing dinners and gatherings which bring together the chaplains and students from the diverse faith communities at Brandeis.